What are the Clinical Equipment classes all about, and what is the difference between these and general strength training?

 Do you have any pets that may affect my allergies?

-I have a lovely cat who resides here, however she will not be present during Pilates classes and has never set foot in the Pilates studio.
-However if you have severe cat allergies, please take your preventative medication beforehand or bring it with you just in case.
+I have a cat and Labrador who reside here, however they will not enter the studio during classes.
+If you have severe cat or dog allergies, please take your preventative medication beforehand or bring it with you just in case, and let me know at the time of booking.